cisagov/ScubaGoggles/README.md

 When running ScubaGoggles for the first time you will be prompted to consent to these API scopes.
 Users with the Super Admin role automatically have the privilege to consent to these scopes.
 A custom admin role can also be made with the minimum permissions to consent to these scopes.
 See this [Google Admin SDK Prerequisites guide](https://developers.google.com/admin-sdk/reports/v1/guides/prerequisites) for more information.

 ### Create a project
-1. If you already have a Google Cloud Project that you want to utilize skip to [Create an OAuth credential](#create-an-oauth-credential)
+1. If you already have a Google Cloud Project that you want to utilize skip to [Authentication](#authentication)
 2. Otherwise start by signing into http://console.cloud.google.com/.
 3. Follow the [directions outlined in this guide to create a project](https://developers.google.com/workspace/guides/create-project)